Brian Cotter, Baron Cotter

-Brian Joseph Michael Cotter, Baron Cotter (born 24 August 1936) is a politician in the United Kingdom.
-He was Liberal Democrat Member of Parliament for Weston-super-Mare from 1997 to 2005.
+Brian Joseph Michael Cotter, Baron Cotter (24 August 1936 – 14 November 2023), was a British Liberal Democrat politician.
+He was Member of Parliament for Weston-super-Mare from 1997 to 2005, and subsequently a member of the House of Lords from 2006 until his death.

-Early life
+Background and career

-Born in London, the son of a doctor from Weston-super-Mare, he was educated at Saint Benedict's School, Ealing, and Downside School in Somerset, where, aged sixteen, he ran a 4½ minute mile.
+Born in Ealing, the son of a doctor from Weston-super-Mare, Cotter was educated at Saint Benedict's School, Ealing, and Downside School in Somerset, where, aged sixteen, he ran a 4½ minute mile.
 Upon leaving school, he entered the British Army, serving two years National Service, spending time stationed in West Germany.
 He entered business after leaving the army.
 He studied Business Studies at a polytechnic in London, eventually running his own small manufacturing company, Plasticable Ltd in Alton, which is now run as a co-operative.

-Formerly a Conservative, as he stated in Woking Liberal/SDP Alliance general election campaign newspaper The Voice in 1987, Brian Cotter was elected to Woking Borough Council in 1986, as a Liberal/SDP Alliance candidate, representing the Mount Hermon West ward.
+Formerly a Conservative before joining the Liberals in 1983, during the Liberal/SDP Alliance, Cotter was elected to Woking Borough Council in 1986, representing the Mount Hermon West ward.
 He retained this seat until standing down in 1990.

 Parliamentary career

-In 1997, he was the first Member of Parliament for Weston-super-Mare to not be from the Conservative Party since 1923.
-He had contested the same seat in 1992 without success.
-He was re-elected in 2001, but Cotter lost the seat to John Penrose of the Conservatives at the 2005 general election.
-Throughout his time in Parliament, he served as Small Business Spokesman for the Liberal Democrats.
+After unsuccessfully contesting the seat in 1992, Cotter was elected the Liberal Democrat MP Member of Parliament for Weston-super-Mare in 1997.
+This was the first time the constituency had not returned a Conservative MP since 1923.
+He was re-elected in 2001, but lost the seat to John Penrose of the Conservatives at the 2005 general election.
+Throughout his time in Parliament, he served as the Liberal Democrat spokesman for small business.

 In April 2006, it was announced that Cotter would be created a life peer to join the Liberal Democrat ranks in the House of Lords, and on 30 May he was created Baron Cotter, of Congresbury in the County of Somerset.
 He delivered his maiden speech in the Lords on 29 June.

-He takes an interest in a number of areas, and on various issues as they arise.
+Cotter took an interest in a number of areas, and on various issues as they arose.
 Specifically, before the coalition government was formed in 2010, he led for the Liberal Democrats on Small Business issues and vocational education; specifically apprenticeships.
 Within the coalition, he concentrated on business and vocational training issues.

-Outside Parliament

-Baron Cotter is a practising Roman Catholic.
-Cotter is a patron of domestic violence charity the ManKind Initiative.

 Personal life

+Lord Cotter was a practising Roman Catholic.
+Cotter was a patron of domestic violence charity the ManKind Initiative.

-He married Eyleen Patricia Wade in February 1963.
-They have two sons and a daughter.
+Cotter married Eyleen Patricia Wade in February 1963.
+They had two sons and a daughter.
+Lord Cotter died from complications of dementia on 14 November 2023, at the age of 87.